SHIVAM3263/Python-Assignment/readme.md

 ## You'll see all the files of cloned directory.

-## Open "Gaph Assignment.ipynb" by right clicking the file and selectipng open.
+## Open "Gaph Assignment.ipynb" by right clicking the file and selecting open.

 ## Choose python kernel.

 ## For successfuly running the code you'll have to install modules by opening terminal and typing:
 pip install pandas
 pip install matplotlib
+pip install openpyxl

+## Now you can run the graph code on each cell by clicking on the run button.

-# Don't close the terminal running Jupyter or you'll not be able to see changes
+## Don't close the terminal running Jupyter or you'll not be able to see changes